dominixz/life-countdown-calcu/PRD.md

 - **Components**:
   - Card components for organizing different time periods
-  - Input components with date pickers for birthday/death date
+  - Input components with date picker for birthday and number input for target age
   - Progress components for life completion visualization
   - Badge components for time period labels
 - **Customizations**: